aasmul1/Informatikk-Prosjektarbeid/notes/UserStories.md

 - US-5-4 Enable users to enter their login credentials.
 - US-5-5 Authenticate the user and grant access to the application.
 - US-5-6 Provide an option to create a new user if one does not exist.
+- US-5-7 File with information about user authentication and users notes